OhmSaharath/PrimatesBehaviorWebApp/README.md

 - User authentication/authorization application (via djoser and Django REST framework)
 - Tasks application

+#### User Clients

+User clients are researchers and observers who can access the web application remotely to start or stop the experiment on each device, monitor the status of the experiment, or download reports.

+With the convenience of the Django template language, the web application's front end can update content dynamically from the database.

+The Django Template Language (DTL) is a built-in templating system in Django used to generate dynamic HTML content.
+It allows developers to embed Python-like expressions inside HTML files while maintaining separation between logic and presentation.

-Some of the core function of the Web application platform
+Some of the core function of the Web application platform on user clients side:

-- User authentication/authorization with tokenization, session management.
+- User authentication/authorization with tokenization, session management.</br>
 <img src="./img/login.png" alt="login" width="300"/>

 - Remotely controlled experiments on the edge device with customized configurations for each task.